gocardless/stubby/README.md

 stubby.addModule(addonModule);
 ```

-**schema-validator**:
+#### schema-validator:

-While stubby doesn't support json schema validation out of the box, a module is included within the modules folder with a test in spec/modules that allows for schema validation on all responses and requests that are stubbed, allowing for request data to be validated without being explicitly defined in the stub.
-This allows for verifications of proper stubbing to match with a JSON schema api.
+While stubby doesn't support json schema validation out of the box, the included schema-validator module validates stubs across a JSON hyperschema.
+The module is included within the modules folder with a test in spec/modules validating all stubbed requests, checking request bodies against the schema instead of manually coding them into the matcher.
+This verification of proper stubbing also prevents errors in mocking by matching across a canonical schema.

 To setup the validator, add a schema by calling `var module = new window.stubbySchemaModule(); validator.addSchema('/', schemaJSON);`.
 The module is bundled in `dist/stubby-schema-validator-bundle.js`, which can be included exposing the module to the global `window` object.

-**chaos-monkey**:
+#### chaos-monkey:

 A demo module that responds with random http status codes instead of the ones specified with the stub with the option `{chaos: true}` is set in the stub.
 It also verifies that the response http status is equal to 42 in order to allow for chaos.